pagopa/pagopa-nodo-re-to-datastore/README.md

-# pagoPA Functions template
+# pagoPA Functions noto-re-to-datastore

-Java template to create an Azure Function.
+Java noto-re-to-datastore Azure Function.

 ## Function examples
 There is an example of a Http Trigger function.